nicholaswilde/bash-lib/docs/libraries/str.md

 ## `lb_rm_last_char` `string`

-Remove the last character of a string.
+Return a string with the last character removed.

 ??? info "Parameters:"

     | Name      | Type      | Description                                         | Default     |
     |-----------|-----------|-----------------------------------------------------|-------------|
     | `string`  | `string`  | The string from which to remove the last character  | *required*  |